sunnyabd/LeagueTool/README.md

 ## Installation
 1) Make sure you have AHK v1.x downloaded and installed (https://www.autohotkey.com/)

 - - Make sure its v1.x and not v.2x.
-Coded on v1.1.30.03 if script doesnt work try installing it here (https://www.autohotkey.com/download/1.1/)
+Coded on v1.1.30.03.
+If the script doesnt work try installing it here (https://www.autohotkey.com/download/1.1/)

 2) Download the latest LeagueTool script here: https://github.com/sunnyabd/LeagueTool/releases/